-The right-hand cutaway in Figure 3 shows a typical distribution of vertical velocity, in this case derived from a simple numerical model1.
+The right-hand cutaway in Figure 3 shows a typical distribution of vertical velocity, in this case derived from a simple numerical model.
 Maximum upflow occurs in the eyewall, a ring of very deep convective cloud extending from the outer edge of the eye outward another 20-50 km.
 The radius of maximum winds can usually be found in this region.
-Maximum ascent velocities are around $5-10 ms^{-1}$ and are usually found in the upper troposphere (Jorgensen et al 1985).
-The actual upward flow of mass is carried by tall cumulonimbus clouds which, in weaker storms, have a cellular structure and characteristic dimensions of $10^2 km^2$, but in intense storms, the clouds may themselves form a nearly axisymmetric ring.
-As discussed in section 8, there may be two or even three eyewalls present at any given time, evolving through a characteristic cycle in which the outer eyewalls contract inward and replace dissipating inner eyewalls.
+Maximum ascent velocities are around 5-10 ms-1 and are usually found in the upper troposphere (Jorgensen et al. 1985).
+The actual upward flow of mass is carried by tall cumulonimbus clouds that, in weaker storms, have a cellular structure and characteristic dimensions of 10^2 km2, but in intense storms, the clouds may themselves form a nearly axisymmetric ring.
+As discussed in Section 8, there may be two or even three eyewalls present at any given time, evolving through a characteristic cycle in which the outer eyewalls contract inward and replace dissipating inner eyewalls.

 Well-developed tropical cyclones usually have eyes, defined as nearly cloud-free regions inside the eyewall.
 (An eye can be seen in the center of Figure 3.)
-Eyes are usually found in storms with maximum winds of hurricane strength or greater, although some fairly intense storms lack clearly defined eyes, and weaker storm occasionally exhibit them.
-Air is slowly subsiding in the eyes, usually at velocities of $5-10 \text{ cm s}^{-1}$.
+Eyes are usually found in storms with maximum winds of hurricane strength or greater, although some fairly intense storms lack clearly defined eyes and weaker storms occasionally exhibit them.
+Air is slowly subsiding in the eyes, usually at velocities of 5-10 cms-1.
 Air can subside somewhat more rapidly during rapid intensification of the storm, however.
-Outside the eyewall, air is also, on average, descending at a few cm s^{-1} , but this descent is usually interrupted by spiral bands of cumulonimbus clouds, where air may be ascending at a few $m s^{-1}$ (see section 8).
+Outside the eyewall, air is also, on average, descending at a few cms-1, but this descent is usually interrupted by spiral bands of cumulonimbus clouds, where air may be ascending at a few ms-1 (see Section 8).